vinu45578/EVENT-MANAGEMENT-PLATFORM/EXERCISE-1/08_Out_of_Scope_Features.md

 - Mobile application version (Android or iOS)
 - Payment gateway integration for paid events
 - Integration with external social media platforms
-- AI-based event recommendations or analytics
 - Cloud-based scalability and multi-institution support
-- Multi-language support
-- Real-time push notifications (SMS / mobile alerts)
+- Real-time push notifications (alerts)
-- Third-party integrations with external event management systems

 These features are considered **future enhancements** and are intentionally excluded to keep the project scope realistic and manageable within the given timeframe.